devrelcollective/getting-started/CodeOfConduct.md

 If a community member engages in unacceptable behavior, the DevRel Collective administrators may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event or service).

 # Addressing Grievances
-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the DevRel Collective team:
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, please notify the DevRel Collective admin team either by posting in #moderators or reaching out privately via DM to any of the admins listed at the top of this document.
-* We're here to help:

 We will do our best to ensure that your grievance is handled appropriately.